Loading...

 In the first days of the full-scale invasion, the boy and his parents left Brovary for the Chernihiv region.
 On the way, they came across a column of Russian military tanks.
 And one of the armored personnel carriers crushed the car with his entire family.

-Russian military heard that Andriy remained alive and pulled him out of the car, left him on the side of the road and shot him in the gas tank in front of his eyes.
-The boy is sure that his mother was still alive in the car, because he did not see any wounds on her face and body
+Russian military heard that Andriy remained alive and pulled him out of the car.
+He left him on the side of the road and shot the car`s gas tank in front of the boy`s eyes.

-Now Andriy lives in Brovary with his older sister, she took care of him.
+Now Andriy lives with his older sister, she takes care of him.
+This year, boy attended the Gen.Camp psychological intensive for the second time.

 After the hospital, Yegor and Sasha were taken to Ternopil by their older sister.
 They learned about the death of their parents by accidentally seeing a message in the older sister's messenger.